 The fastest way to reach Santa Teresa by car is by using Route 27, which will take you to Puntarenas downtown in around one hour, depending on traffic and weather conditions.

 At the very end of Puntarenas town, you can find the Ferry Station, where you need to buy the tickets for the next ferry to Paquera and make the line to get into it.

-Depending on the time of the year the schedules vary, however is always advisable to plan your time base on the ferry hours.
+Depending on the time of the year the schedules vary, however it is always advisable to plan your time based on the ferry hours.

-After getting off the ferry, you have to follow the road down to Cobano and then head the crossroads at Playa Carmen, to the right you will reach Santa Teresa, to the left is Mal País.
+After getting off the ferry, you have to follow the road down to Cobano and then head to the crossroads at Playa Carmen, to the right you will reach Santa Teresa, to the left is Mal País.

 The total time could be around 4 hours.

 If you decide to rent a car in Costa Rica for your vacation in Santa Teresa, we do advise renting a 4×4.

 You can rent a car and have it waiting for you at the SJO or Liberia International Airports.